 The English version of the book is globally available via the Amazon website.
 It is available as a paperback and an electronic book.
 The chief translator was Lazar Pаšćanović.

-Bantustan: The Atlas of a Journey is available as an openly licenced free electronic book (currently only in Serbo-Croatian; we are working on the English version at the moment).
-The book was published as a community non-profit self-publishing project, via a crowdfunding campaign organized by The Travel Club (Klub putnika), the main Balkan hub for independent travelers and travel writers.
+The Serbo-Croatian version is available as an openly licenced free electronic book.
+It was published as a community non-profit self-publishing project, via a crowdfunding campaign organized by The Travel Club (Klub putnika), the main Balkan hub for independent travelers and travel writers.

 Including a series of hand-illustrated maps, infographics, and data visualizations for non-linear reading, Bantustan is an example of ergodic and interactive literature.
 Readers can choose how to read the book: in a traditional linear fashion or using maps as visual interfaces for jumping from one story to another.

 All maps and visuals have been meticulously drawn by hand, digitally, using a drawing tablet.
-Maps represent a tapestry of pictograms, ideograms, different writing systems, coats of arms, labyrinths, secret messages, and other hidden symbols.
-Drawing process lasted a year.
+Maps represent a tapestry of pictograms, ideograms, different writing systems, coats of arms, labyrinths, secret messages, and other hidden symbols for readers to discover and decypher.
+The drawing process lasted a year.